 The example above could possibly be used to display information regarding sales figures to staff.
-This interactive example is great because within a small area of space, you’re providing quite a a lot of information to users without the need to scroll or to locate specific data.
+This interactive example is great because, within a small area of space, you’re providing quite a lot of information to users without the need to scroll or to locate specific data.

 Infographics For Mobile Web Design